Video production has a reputation for being costly and time-consuming.

 Are these locations film-friendly?
 Shooting a scene in a private home or office can be easy.
 Shooting on a downtown street or commercial property may be difficult and require permits, logistics, security and more.
 To make your production more affordable, try to make clever use of locations that aren’t difficult to secure, access or control.

 How many locations does the script/concept call for?
 Shooting in multiple locations means that you have to spend time and resources moving gear and people between sets.
 Explore ways to streamline your script by either cutting, combining, or eliminating locations to be shot in.
-If one scene is atop a snowy mountain and another takes place on a beach, you have to account for the time spent moving everything between these locations.
+If one scene is in an office setting and another takes place on a beach, you have to account for the time spent moving everything between these locations.
 Even a short drive can eat into a shoot day significantly.
 Adapt your script to work in locations that can be utilized to film more than one scene.
 With the right creativity and flexibility you may be able to shoot your entire video in one location.

 Will any staging or prep be required?
 If you want to dress your location with signs, props or a specific color scheme, you will need to plan additional time to access that location and prepare it accordingly.
 You might be able to save on staging by utilizing minimal setups, or clever lighting techniques.